 Adjustment of your MAF/MAP Enhancer.
-With the engine running, and using your Scan Tool, turn the MAF/MAP potentiometer clockwise until you see a 10 to 15% reduction in air flow ( or Load ) on your Scan Tool.
-Further adjustments are covered in Tuning 101 for The AFR Control Center..
+With the engine running, and if you have a Scan Tool, turn the MAF/MAP potentiometer clockwise until you see a 10 to 15% reduction in air flow (or Load) on your Scan Tool.
+If you do not have a scan tool, turn your potentiometer clockwise until you feel or hear a slight drop in the engine RPM, and the engine feels sluggish on acceleration.
+You must then turn the potentiometer counter clockwise slowly until power is restored.